thalisvilela/material-range-bar/README.md

 ### Change Log
 ```
+1.4.2 - Added option for rounding status Bar progress using mrb_rangeBar_rounded.
+Also Implemented seekbar to select the nearest tick, when clicked.
+Also Fixed Rangebar issue that was causing right pin to move left of left pin when both had same value.
 1.4.1 - Small Ui fixes
 1.4 - Added mrb_ prefix to all attributes.
 Also added mrb_selectorBoundaryColor and mrb_selectorBoundarySize attribute.
 1.3 - Stopped pins appearing on initialisation when temporary.
 Margin correct even if pin radius = 0.
 PR to correct motion down